tuanchris/dbt-generator/README.md

 dbt-generator transform -m ./models/staging/source_name/ -t ./transforms.yml
 ```

 This will transform all models in the `staging/source_name` folder using the `transforms.yml` file.
 You can also drop the metadata by setting the `drop-metadata` flag to `true` (dropping columns start with `_`).
-The `--case-sensitive` flag will determine if the transforms will use case sensitive names or not.
+The `--case-sensitive` flag will determine if the transforms will use case-sensitive names or not.

 ## Limitations

-Here are some of the limitations with the current release.
+Here are some of the limitations of the current release.
 If you want to contribute, please open an issue or a pull request.

 * Transforms only works with model generated with the code-gen package.
 * You cannot transform a model that has already been transformed